The Seljuk Han of Anatolia

 This opportunity initiated his lifelong interest in the art of carpet making, which resulted in numerous outstanding contributions not only to Persian, but also to Islamic art as a whole.
 Systematic research into sources, including travel accounts and European paintings, and analysis of carpet patterns, structures, and technical features, led Erdmann to insights on the general history of Oriental carpets, as well as on special groups of carpets.
 His major works on carpets reached an international public through English translations.

-Excavations of 1928-29 and 1931-32 at the Sasanian capital of Ctesiphon, which had been undertaken by Erdmann’s colleague at the Berlin museum Ernst Kühnel, acquisitions in the field of Parthian and Sasanian art at the museum, and probably general scholarship of the time, led Erdmann to a second field of interest.
+Erdmann participated in xcavations of 1928-29 and 1931-32 at the Sasanian capital of Ctesiphon, which had been undertaken by Erdmann’s colleague at the Berlin museum, Ernst Kühnel.
+This led to acquisitions of Parthian and Sasanian art for the museum, and led Erdmann to a second field of interest.
 The art of pre-Islamic Persia, especially the Sasanian period, was of great importance for his research during the 1930s and 1940s.

 In his study of Sasanian hunting plates, the first systematic work on this group of objects, he developed a chronological sequence according to the compositional features of the king’s crown.
 His identification of the king in the rock-relief at Tāq-e Bostān as Pērōz (r.
 457/59-484; “Das Datum des Tāk-i Bustān,” Ars Islamica 4, 1937, pp. 79-97) resulted in a controversy with Ernst Herzfeld, who identified the king as Khosrow II (r.
 591-628).
 Although Herzfeld’s arguments won wide acceptance, this issue is still a matter of scholarly debate.
 He was also concerned with the influence of Sasanian themes on other cultures (“Die universalgeschichtliche Stellung der sasanidischen Kunst,” Saeculum 1, 1950, pp. 508-34).